acubeLab/green-lossless-spmv/README.md

 ```sh
 python3 pagerank.py 1 8 16
 ```
-Note: To eliminate the need to run `pagerank.py` as a superuser, consider adjusting the `/proc/sys/kernel/perf_event_paranoid` setting to permit access to performance monitoring and observability operations.
+Note: In the background, `pagerank.py` utilizes the `perf` tool to monitor cache accesses, clock cycles, instructions, and more.
+Typically, this requires executing the script with superuser privileges.
+To eliminate the need to run `pagerank.py` as a superuser, consider adjusting the `/proc/sys/kernel/perf_event_paranoid` setting to permit access to performance monitoring and observability operations.
 Lower integer values allow non-superusers to collect more events.
-To execute pagerank.py, you will need to set `perf_event_paranoid` to 0 or a lower value.
+To execute `pagerank.py`, you will need to set `perf_event_paranoid` to 0 or a lower value.
 Additionally, please verify the available energy events for RAPL on your machine.
 You can check the energy events by running either:
 ```bash
 ls /sys/bus/event_source/devices/power/events